Answers to the 8 most common household employment questions asked by families

 What families hiring nannies need to know about tax breaks, overtime and more

-When you hire a nanny, you become a household employer — and that means you have to have a base knowledge of payroll, taxes and human resources scenarios.
+When you hire a nanny, you become a household employer — and that means you have to have a base knowledge of taxes, payroll and human resources.
 Of course, not everyone studied those topics in school or work in those fields.
-So to help you navigate this new endeavor of managing a household employee, we’ve broken down eight of the most frequently asked household employment questions we hear at HomePay.
+So to help you navigate this new endeavor of managing a household employee, we’ve broken down eight of the most frequently asked household employment questions we hear from families.

 1. Is my nanny a household employee or an independent contractor?